 2.2.3 Where two or more persons are interested in the same shares they must each make separate disclosures of their interests.
-For example, if you control A Ltd. which holds 6% of the shares of a listed corporation and A Ltd. buys a further 1% then you, your spouse and A Ltd. should all file separate notices (disclosing that you are each interested in 7% of the shares of the listed corporation).
+For example, if you control A Ltd. which holds

+6% of the shares of a listed corporation and A Ltd. buys a further 1% then you, your spouse and A Ltd. should all file separate notices.